-Parameters to be Measured Range of Specification Units Test Results Comments T {min} (-°C) T {amb} (-°C) T {max} (-°C) 8 (a).
-Self-test Mode - frame sync "011010000" ✓ - format flag 1/0 bit value - radiated burst ≤ 440/520 (±1%) ms - default position data (if applicable) must be correct ✓ - description provided ✓ - design data provided on protection against repetitive self-test mode transmissions ✓ - single burst verification must be one burst ✓ - provides for 15 Hex ID must be correct ✓ - 121.5 MHz RF power (if applicable) verify that RF power is emitted ✓ - 406 MHz RF power verify that RF power is emitted ✓ - distinct indication of self-test start must be provided ✓ - distinct indication of RF-power being emitted must be provided ✓ - indication of the self-test result must be provided ✓ - distinct indication of insufficient battery capacity must be provided ✓ - distinct indication if the beacon is coded with the RLS Location Protocol (i.e., the RLS functionality is enabled), and the RLS and RLM indicator(s) are operating as described in section 4.5.4 e) of document C/S T.001. must be provided for RLS-capable beacons - maximum duration of self-test mode shall not exceed maximum duration of self-test sec - automatic termination of the self-test mode upon completion of the self-test and indication of the self-test results verify automatic termination, irrespectively of the switch position ✓
+Parameters to be Measured Range of Specification Units Test Results Comments T {min} (°C) T {amb} (°C) T {max} (°C) 8 (a).
+Self-test Mode - frame sync "011010000" √ - format flag 1/0 bit value - radiated burst ≤ 440/520 (±1%) ms - default position data (if applicable) must be correct √ - description provided √ - design data provided on protection against repetitive self-test mode transmissions √ - single burst verification must be one burst √ - provides for 15 Hex ID must be correct √ - 121.5 MHz RF power (if applicable) verify that RF power is emitted √ - 406 MHz RF power verify that RF power is emitted √ - distinct indication of self-test start must be provided √ - distinct indication of RF-power being emitted must be provided √ - indication of the self-test result must be provided √ - distinct indication of insufficient battery capacity must be provided √ - distinct RLS and RLM indication, as described in section 4.5.4 e) of document C/S T.001, if the beacon is coded with the RLS Location Protocol (i.e., the RLS functionality is enabled), , must be provided It is not required that the actual RLM signal is received. - maximum duration of self-test mode shall not exceed maximum duration of self-test sec - automatic termination of the self-test mode upon completion of the self-test and indication of the self-test results verify automatic termination, irrespectively of the switch position √

-8 (b).
-GNSS Self-Test Mode (if applicable) - frame sync "011010000" √ - format flag 1 bit value - radiated burst duration ≤ 520 (±1%) ms - position data except for ELT (DT) (if applicable) must be within 500m (or 5.25km for User-Location Protocol) of the beacon known position √ - position data for ELT(DT) must be within 200m of the beacon known horizontal position and 700m of the altitude √ - position data from External Navigation Input must be within 5250 m from the location data obtained from the external navigation interface (for User-Location protocol) √ - design data showing how GNSS Self-Test is limited in number of transmissions and duration must be provided √ - single burst verification(if applicable) must be one burst √ - 121.5 MHz RF power (if applicable) verify that RF power is emitted √ - 406 MHz RF power (if applicable) verify that RF power is emitted √ - Maximum duration of GNSS Self-Tests Manufacturer to specify value sec - Actual duration of GNSS Self-Test with encoded location Less than maximum duration sec - Maximum number of GNSS Self-Tests (only beacons with internal navigation devices) Manufacturer to specify number number - Distinct indication to register successful completion or failure of the GNSS self-test must be provided √ - Distinct indication that a maximum number of GNSS self-tests has been attained after GNSS self-test mode activation and without transmission of a test message or further GNSS receiver current drain must be provided √ - Automatic termination of the GNSS self-test mode upon completion of the GNSS self-test cycle and indication of the results verify automatic termination of GNSS Self-test mode, irrespective of the switch position
+Parameters to be Measured Range of Specification Units Test Results Comments T {min} (°C) T {amb} (°C) T {max} (°C) 8 (b).
+GNSS Self-Test Mode (if applicable) - frame sync "011010000" √ - format flag 1 bit value - radiated burst duration ≤ 520 (±1%) ms - position data except for ELT (DT) (if applicable) must be within 500m (or 5.25km for User-Location Protocol) of the beacon known position √ - position data for ELT(DT) must be within 200m of the beacon known horizontal position and 700m of the altitude √ - position data from External Navigation Input must be within 5250 m from the location data obtained from the external navigation interface (for User-Location protocol) √ - design data showing how GNSS Self-Test is limited in number of transmissions and duration must be provided √ - single burst verification(if applicable) must be one burst √ - 121.5 MHz RF power (if applicable) verify that RF power is emitted √ - 406 MHz RF power (if applicable) verify that RF power is emitted √ - Maximum duration of GNSS Self-Tests Manufacturer to specify value sec - Actual duration of GNSS Self-Test with encoded location Less than maximum duration sec - Maximum number of GNSS Self-Tests (only beacons with internal navigation devices) Manufacturer to specify number number - Distinct indication to register successful completion or failure of the GNSS self-test must be provided √

+Parameters to be Measured Range of Specification Units Test Results Comments T {min} ( °C) T {amb} ( °C) T {max} ( °C) - Distinct indication that a maximum number of GNSS self-tests has been attained after GNSS self-test mode activation and without transmission of a test message or further GNSS receiver current drain - Automatic termination of the GNSS self-test mode upon completion of the GNSS self-test cycle and indication of the results must be provided ✓ verify automatic termination of GNSS Self-test mode, irrespective of the switch position